 A financial advisor should maintain strict confidentiality of the client’s financial position and well his goals and motives as they are very personal in nature.
 The client may not be willing to disclose them even in front of his family members, leave alone other parties.

 The financial world is changing very rapidly.
-The Government’s policies, Federal Reserve’s initiatives and the movements in the financial markets are closely watched by the financial advisor.
-It helps him in suitably advising the client based on the current trends in the market.
+The Government’s policies, Federal Reserve’s initiatives, and the movements in the financial markets are closely watched by the financial advisor.
+It helps him suitably advise the client based on the current trends in the market.

 Steps Involved in Financial Advising

 The first step is to check the present financial position of the client and then determine what is the desired state.
 When we check the present financial position of the client, we also check his skills, his risk-taking capacity, knowledge, etc. The course of action identifies the necessary skills, knowledge, and abilities to reach the desired state.

 Step 2.
 Identify Priorities and Importance